jacobobryant/biff/libs/core/docs/api/com.biffweb.core.md

    (fn [modules-var]
      {:example/get-foo #(get-foo @modules-var)})}

+Includes a default init function which defines a :biff.core/on-tx function that calls :biff.core/on-tx from the other modules in a doseq.

 Each component is a function that receives the system map, starts stateful resources or does other initialization as needed, and returns an updated system map.
 Components can add stop functions (zero-arg functions that stop a